 Plus the idea that Alcide, who previously put right and wrong above things like pack and species, and was the closest thing the show had to a paragon of morals is now willing to track and murder an innocent girl because she saw and knew too much.
 It shows just how much of a corrupting influence his new power has had on him—as well as Rikki, who's growing more insane by the moment.

-Bill using his godly powers to manipulate a prostitute's body so that she is in perfect position for him to siphon all the blood in her body out of her mouth, leaving her a withered husk.
+Bill uses his godly powers to manipulate a prostitute's body so that she is in perfect position for him to siphon all the blood in her body out of her mouth, leaving her a withered husk.
 Bill's utterly blank and empty expression while doing all of this only adds to the horror.